rduplain/hello-cljs/README.md

 * In the cljs test matching the macro definition, require the namespaces which will allow the expanded macro to fully resolve its references.

-These steps are only needed in development; the production build compiles a single .js and Node.js will find the relevant references.
+These steps are only strictly required in development; the production build compiles a single .js and Node.js and may find the relevant references.
+Test accordingly.

 [clojurescript differences]: https://clojurescript.org/about/differences